-- a copy of elbow test results for both puppy parents (should be below 3);
+- elbow test results for both puppy parents (should be below 3);

-- a copy of PRA test results for both puppy parents (pups should not be affected);
+- PRA test results for both puppy parents (pups should not be affected);

-- a copy of EIC test results for both puppy parents (pups should not be affected);
+- EIC test results for both puppy parents (pups should not be affected);

 - the current vaccination certificate for your Labrador puppy (should be current and have atleast C3 vaccination); and

-Being located on the Mid North Coast of NSW Australia, most of our Labrador puppies go to their new families in Sydney, Newcastle, and Central Coast regions, with some going to the Mid North Coast and Far North coast regions.
+Most of our Labrador puppies go to their new families in the Sydney, Newcastle, and Central Coast regions, with some going to the Mid North Coast and Far North coast regions.
 Some pups also go to homes throughout NSW and also interstate.
 Transport can be arranged if desired.
 This can include by road and/or by air.
 Please note that we do not export puppies.
-More details, including costs, etc. are available on our Labrador puppies for sale NSW page.
+More details, including costs, for example, are available on our Labrador puppies for sale NSW page.

 There are a few labrador health problems that are at higher risk with some puppies or from some breeders.
 Our puppy parents or breeding stock are tested and screened for various possible hereditary or genetic health issues.
 These include (for example) hip dysplasia, elbow dysplasia, Exercise Induced Collapse (EIC), and Progressive Retinal Atrophy (PRA).